Vegan Blueberry Muffins (Updated)

 Q: What is this lemon zest you are talking about?
 Is lemon zest and extract compulsory?

 A: Lemon zest is nothing but grating the skin of the lemon.
-Care should be taking while doing this so that the inner white sheet from the skin does not peel away because it will be bitter.
-Lemon extract is like vanilla, almond extract which is in liquid form.
-I wouldn’t say that it’s compulsory but it definitely will give a nice flavor to these blueberry muffins without baking powder.
+Care should be taken so that the inner white sheet from the skin does not peel away because it will be bitter.
+Lemon extract is like vanilla, and almond extract is in liquid form.
+I wouldn’t say that it’s compulsory, but it will give these blueberry muffins a nice flavor without baking powder.
 You may choose to use orange zest/extract instead of simply vanilla extract will be good too.

 Q: Why do the muffins rise well and suddenly sink in the middle?

-A: Opening the oven door quite too often while it is baking makes cold air enter in the oven and might be the reason for the muffins to sink.
-Another reason can be that you used little too much batter for each muffin.
+A: Opening the oven door quite too often while it is baking makes cold air enter the oven and might be the reason for the muffins to sink.
+Another reason is that you used too much batter for each muffin.

-Q: Can I make a gluten-free version of these muffins by replacing the all-purpose flour with finger millet flour or almond meal or coconut flour?
+Q: Can I make a gluten-free version of these muffins by replacing all-purpose flour with finger millet flour, almond meal, or coconut flour?

-A: No it doesn’t work like that .
+A: No it doesn’t work like that.
 You would have to use Xanathan gum.
-I haven’t baked this recipe gluten free and have read that simply substituting the all purpose flour with gluten-free flour would not work especially in baked goods which has to rise, like muffins, cupcakes and cakes.
-Brownies and cookies should not be that much of a problem to bake gluten-free and can be done without xanathan gum too.
-Gluten-free and egg free is a lot of trial and error method only.
-But some of the readers did mention that they tried this recipe gluten-free using rice flour and gluten-free mix (which already has the xanathan gum in it).
+I haven’t baked this recipe gluten-free and have read that simply substituting the all-purpose flour with gluten-free flour would not work especially in baked goods that have to rise, like muffins, cupcakes, and cakes.
+Brownies and cookies should not be that much of a problem to bake gluten-free and can be done without xanthan gum.
+Gluten-free and egg free is a lot of trial and error methods only.
+But some of the readers did mention that they tried this recipe gluten-free using rice flour and gluten-free mix (which already has the xantham gum in it).
 You may try it at your discretion.
 I will try to bake a gluten-free version shortly and blog about it soon.

 Q: Can I just make blueberry muffins without eggs instead of vegan?